This review discusses the best chalk for climbing currently on the market.

 The chalk’s 100% magnesium carbonate make up means that it will also keep your hands dry enough to ensure a secure, sticky grip while not drying them out to the point that they crack.

-The Frank Endo Block Gym Chalk’s presentation makes for clean chalking and waste-free storage, with packaging that won’t tear and mess chalk all over your climbing bag.
+The SPRI Chalk's presentation makes for clean chalking and waste-free storage, with packaging that won’t tear and mess chalk all over your climbing bag.

-Chalk balls are a popular choice for indoor climbers.
+Chalk balls are an easier choice for indoor climbing.

-The 321 STRONG Refillable Chalk Ball comes as a 65g chalk sock that’s pre-filled with premium-grade magnesium carbonate that is toxin-free, pigment-free, filler-free and scent-free (which is a surprisingly rare quality in chalks) and leaves your hands happy and healthy post-climb.
+The 321 STRONG ball comes as a 65g chalk sock that’s pre-filled with premium-grade magnesium carbonate that offers many "frees" - it' toxin-free, pigment-free, filler-free and, my personal favourite - scent-free (which is a surprisingly rare quality in chalks).
+Hands feel great afterit too.

 The ball works by releasing chalk upon contact.
-It comes in a resealable zip lock bag which you can use to store and transport it, and you can refill the ball via a drawstring at the top.
+It comes in a resealable zip lock bag which you can use to store and transport it.
+It refills through a drawstring at the top.

 Suspend the 321 STRONG Refillable Chalk Ball from your harness in an open chalk bag for the best use.

-Primo has taken traditional magnesium carbonate and mixed it with five essential oils and Epsom salt to create a product that is both naturally antibacterial and conditioning whilst remaining grippy.
+Primo has taken traditional magnesium carbonate and mixed it with five essential oils and Epsom salt to create a Primo Chalk product that is both naturally antibacterial and conditioning whilst remaining grippy.

 Primo’s essential oil blend (also known as “thieves oil”) is created from the essential oils of clove, eucalyptus, cinnamon, rosemary and lemon.
 This mixture kills staph and other harmful bacteria that live in indoor gyms.